 In July 2019, Prime Minister, Boris Johnson, appointed Mark to the Cabinet in the post of Government Chief Whip and Parliamentary Secretary to the Treasury.
+He served in this role until February 2022, when the Prime Minister appointed Mark, Leader of the House of Commons and Lord President of the Council.
 Mark still spends his time campaigning for Sherwood, and ensuring that his priorities for the local community are delivered.

 I've been a local resident all my life, a local Councillor and I've always been involved in countless community groups and projects in the area that I love and call home.
 I'm passionate about Sherwood and if you have any problems or concerns I'm more than happy to help - just get in touch.